WebHooks

 end

-# The WebHook object should be initialised with a Rack::Request object, therefore it can be used with any Rack server.
+# The webhook object should be initialised with a Rack::Request object, therefore it can be used with any Rack server.
 Here's a Sinatra example:

 post '/webhooks' do